 top of page

-He attended the Victorian College of the Arts Secondary School, Victorian College of The Arts, Queensland Conservatorium of Music and Toho Gakuen College of Music (Tokyo) where he studied with Keiko Abe.
-Steve currently teaches percussion at The University of Melbourne and Monash University.
-He chooses to play Yamaha percussion instruments and proudly performs on a YM6100 Marimba with Encore Mallets.
+He attended the Victorian College of the Arts Secondary School, Victorian College of The Arts, Queensland Conservatorium of Music, and Toho Gakuen College of Music in Tokyo, where he studied under the tutelage of Keiko Abe.
+Currently, Falk imparts his knowledge and passion for percussion as a faculty member at The University of Melbourne.

 bottom of page